 - Boxes of junk, yard waste, and more

-But they usually won’t take:
+They usually won’t take:

 - Hazardous waste (paint, chemicals, fuel)